U.S. flag

 U.S. Standard General Ledger (USSGL):

-The USSGL issues bulletins containing updates to federal accounting guidance at least once a quarter through the Treasury Financial Manual (TFM).
-Fiscal Year (FY) 2025 bulletins were issued in December 2024, March 2025, and June 2025.
-The next FY 2025 USSGL bulletin is expected to be published in September 2025.
+The USSGL issues bulletins containing updates to federal accounting guidance through the Treasury Financial Manual (TFM).
+Fiscal Year (FY) 2026 bulletins will be issued in February 2026, June 2026, and September 2026.

 USSGL Bulletins